 Consent is a huge issue in today’s climate.
 As we’ve started to realize, kids are never to young to start learning about what consent is, and how to receive and give it.
 That means you should already be teaching toddlers about consent.
 As parents, we are the front line in facilitating these discussions and teaching consent to kids.
 Perhaps more importantly, it’s also our jobs to model this behavior in our own lives.
 Here are 5 ways to model consent in your everyday lives.

 Ah, one year olds.
 All the moxie of a full-grown toddler, but none of the interest in Mickey Mouse Clubhouse.
 And while the real fun and games of toddlerhood seem to hit around two, our kids definitely grow out of the “baby” stage well before then.
 We’re left with this not-so-fun in between time where our kids are more active than babies, but cannot yet be bribed.

-The average child should be able to name at least one color by age three.
 So the first step for us was accepting that we did not have a problem, by any stretch of the imagination.
-But it did also make realize that Abe may need a little more focused practice to learn his colors, and as a result, I’ve been making a greater effort to teach him.
+But it did also make me realize I needed a plan for how to teach my 2 year old their colors, and as a result, I’ve been making a greater effort to teach him.

-So if you are ready to start teaching colors to your child, we’ve got some fun kids’ learning activities that will keep the process light and stress-free.
+So if you are ready to start teaching colors to your child, we’ve got some The average child should be able to name at least one color by age three.

 Before having kids, I was hella spontaneous.
 Whether it was last minute dinner plans, answering a friends invite of “let’s go out!” or literally leaving brunch to hit the road and go to Vegas, I was up for it all and with very few questions.
 So you can only imagine the ton of bricks that hit me when I had this tiny little baby.
 A baby that needed bottles and diapers and wipes and extra outfits and binkys and a suitcase full of miscellaneous items for a quick trip to Target.
 I mean, how much stuff do I need to run errands with kids?